-- The integration of a variety of public use facilities and amenities, including schools, retail/office/service space, parks and open spaces, and appropriately weave these features into the neighbourhood street fabric - The integration of higher density residential, including rear and front-loaded townhouses, live-work units, mid-rise and potentially high-rise, creating opportunities to explore non-typical architectural forms. - Reinforcement of a walkable, urban village environment through smaller blocks and consideration for alternative, non-standard street and lane configurations. - Provision of strategically placed lay-by street parking to allow convenient access to retail and service amenities, as well as reduce the perceived scale and speed of the street. - Upgrading the streetscape treatment to distinguish the character of the neighbourhood centre and to reflect the higher density, urban context. - Developing a Town Square as the principal public amenity and focus for each node and the surrounding neighbourhoods.
+- The integration of a variety of public use facilities and amenities, including schools, potential retail/office/ service space, parks and open spaces, and appropriately weave these features into the neighbourhood street fabric. - The integration of medium density residential, including rear and front-loaded townhouses and potential live/work units and higher storey apartments, creating opportunities to explore non-typical architectural forms. - Reinforcement of a walkable, urban village environment through smaller blocks and consideration for alternative street and lane configurations. - Provision of strategically placed lay-by street parking to allow convenient access to neighbourhood amenities (retail/service uses, town square), as well as reduce the perceived scale and speed of the street. - Upgrading the streetscape treatment to distinguish the character of the neighbourhood centre and to reflect the higher density, urban context. - Developing a Town Square as the principal public amenity and focus for each node and the surrounding neighbourhoods.

 Four mixed-use nodes have been identified for the entire Mount Pleasant Community (Block Plan Areas 51-1 & 51-2), all of which are located at key junctions along the Spine Road.
-Three of the nodes are described here as part of the Block Plan Area 51-1, including -
+Two of the nodes are described here as part of Block Plan Area 51-2, including -